Sara Clee MBACP (accred). Helping adults, and young people.

 As a qualified counsellor I am an accredited member of the British Association of Counsellors and Psychotherapists and practise within nationally recognised ethical guidelines.
 I can offer both short and long term counselling.

 I provide weekly 50 minute sessions which are confidential.
-I work in the centre of Stroud, close to a car park where the parking is 80p for 1 hour.
+I work in the centre of Stroud, close to a car park.

 Training, qualifications & experience

 I have a diploma in Psychodynamic Counselling.
 I have also had post diploma training in Couples Counselling and Counselling Teenagers.